Code-Institute-Submissions/dragonsden/README.md

 - [Contact](attachments/wireframecontact.pdf) | [mobile](attachments/mobilewireframecontact.pdf)

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features

 The site is divided into three pages which are all meaningful on their own, meaning, for instance, that the user is not rquired to read everything on the landing page to enjoy or understand what's going on in the gallery or contact pages.

 ### Existing Features
-- About Us - This page, which is also the landing page, allows the user to get an impression of what the website can offer by reading and viewing images.
+- [[About Us](https://github.com/thorole/dragonsden/blob/master/index.html) - This page, which is also the landing page, allows the user to get an impression of what the website can offer by reading and viewing images.
 It's structured as a walkthrough of the process from where the costumer presents and idea and up to the point where the artwork is finished.
 At the bottom of this page there's a dramatic image to showcase what such artwork may look like when it's finished.
-- Gallery - The Gallery page offers example art for the user to view.
+- [Gallery](https://github.com/thorole/dragonsden/blob/master/gallery.html) - The Gallery page offers example art for the user to view.
 All of the thumbnails opens up in a modal for able larger view of the image.
 This section is also split into two categories:
    - Creatures
    - Sceneries